Rules for Pentathlon

 - Each card in hand when someone goes out gives 1 point

-- The player who goes out first gets 0 points
+- The player who goes out first scores 0 points

 Round 5: Grand (Take Tricks)

-In the final round, everything reverses - now you WANT to take tricks!
+In the final round, things are reversed.
+Now you want to take tricks.

 How to play: